 Jake accorded Wanda some respect for calling him out like that.
 Few people, and very few weak, submissive people, demand attention like that.
 Jake realized how ambivalent he had been to her by the point.
 He realized that, prior to her outburst, if she had said she wanted him to drive her back home now, his emotion needle wouldn’t have tilted a degree either way.
 He would’ve taken a left instead of a right on the parkway that led to this motel, and he probably wouldn’t have changed expression.
 His ambivalence had reached a point where he even forgot to open the car door for her, and he couldn’t even remember her exiting it.

 “Eighty-two fifteen,” the small, pinkish hotel manager said from behind the counter.
 ‘For this motel?’
 Jake thought, with the initial stages of a coronary creeping up on him.
 He restrained himself to just a slight eye bulge.
 The small, pinkish man simply shrugged back at him, with a ‘take it or leave it’ shrug.

 Emptying his wallet, Jake nearly cast a look at Wanda similar to the look his father had cast upon him whenever the man paid for anything that he considered too expensive.
 The look could make a person feel small and imminently worthless.
 Jake knew the look and the feelings that followed.
 He refrained from casting that look upon Wanda.
 He was the driver, after all.

 It did cause tension between them though.
-This was made all the more obvious when Wanda stepped away from the counter.
-He looked at the ground where she stood previous to the transaction.
+This became more obvious when Wanda stepped away from the counter.
+He looked at the ground where she stood before the transaction.
 He overreacted without saying a word, and he knew it.
 He collected himself.

 Finishing the transaction, Jake allowed Wanda to pass through the disease detector first.
 As he waited for clearance, Jake studied her bottom, as it bounced with each step.
 He then walked through without further event.